 LMP SURE Program Summer Student May-Aug 2019.

-Currently: Undergraduate at McMaster University.
+Currently: Medical School at Queen's University.

 Undergraduate Research Assistant May 2019-Mar 2020.